Accountability, Transparency and Consultative Governance

 Role and outcomes

-Parliament is the platform whereby any student can be heard and ensures that the focus of the Executive's mandate remains student-centered with a special focus on student success.
+Parliament is the platform whereby any student can be heard and ensures that the focus of the Executive's mandate remains student-centred with a special focus on student success.

 During the 2011 revision of our Student Constitution the Bill of Student Rights, chapter 2, was specifically added and the various bodies of student governance.
 This further entrenched the hope of a community based on democratic values, social justice and fundamental human rights.

 Parliament's role and ultimate outcome is to represent all students and to ensure government by the people under the Constitution.

 The outcomes of Parliament will be achieved through advising the relevant decision-makers, overseeing Executive action, facilitating student participation, co-operative government and international participation.

 Parliament also has a special focus on upholding the Bill of Student Rights, Chapter 2 of the Student Constitution.
 It upholds students' political rights, the basic values and principles governing public administration and oversees the implementation of constitutional imperatives.